AudioKit/AudioKit/Examples/README.md

 ## Examples for macOS only

-* Flanger and Chorus
+* Flanger and Chorus - Effect processor examples
 * Hello OSC - Starter project for OSC communication
-* Output Splitter
+* Output Splitter - crude example of how to split Audio and pipe it to two different output devices
-* Speech Synthesizer
+* Speech Synthesizeer - simple speech synthesizer

 ## Example for tvOS